Multisolitons in a gauged Skyrme-Maxwell model: Numerical scheme

+respectively.
 Energy minima of the system correspond to $EL_{\phi_a}=0,~EL_{A_i}=0 $, the accuracy check of our simulations is to evaluate the root-mean-square deviation (RMSD) of the Euler-Lagrange gradients \be \Delta_E = \sqrt{\frac{1}{N}\,\sum_{a=0}^4 \(\mid EL_{\phi_a} \mid^2+ \mid EL_{A_a} \mid^2\)} \, , \ee where $N$ is the number of points of the lattice.
-Typically, for our numerically-determined minima on a cubic lattice, we obtain $\Delta_E\sim 10^{-8}$.\footnote{The rational map is a powerful Ansatz to constructing very symmetric initial field configuration which leads to the global energy minimizer for the Skyrme model.
-However, in our simulations, for $Q=4$ and $g>0$ these initial settings did not lead to the global minimizer, which can be obtained by starting with four $Q=1$ Skyrmions or two $Q=2$ Skyrmions combined through the product Ansatz.
-The accuracy in such a case for non-toroidal $Q=4$ gauged Skyrmions ($g=0.1,...,\,0.6$) decreases to $\Delta_E <6 \times 10^{-5}$.
+Typically, for our numerically-determined minima on a cubic lattice, we obtain $\Delta_E\sim 10^{-8}$.\footnote{The accuracy for non-toroidal $Q=4$ gauged Skyrmions ($g=0.1,...,\,0.6$) decreases to $\Delta_E <6 \times 10^{-5}$.
 In addition, in such a case the maximum values of the modulus of the gradients \eqref{equations} over all the lattice points satisfies ${\max}\,\mid EL_a\mid<8 \times 10^{-4}$ and ${\max}\,\mid EL_{A_a}\mid < 10^{-7}$.} As a further check of our numerics, we calculate numerically the topological charge $Q_n$ through \re{chargemain0} and compare it to its true integer value $Q$, $\mid 1-Q_n/Q\mid \sim 3\times 10^{-4}$.
-We also checked that the virial relation is satisfied within $1-2\%$ accuracy, i.e. ${\cal D}_E\sim 0.01-0.02$.
-In the case of the 2d simulations, the values of ${\cal D}_E$ are reduced by an order of magnitude.
+We also checked that the virial relation is satisfied within $1-2\%$ accuracy.
+In the case of the 2d simulations, the errors are reduced further by an order of magnitude.